 Non-traditional Wedding Videography

 There are so many ways to get married and celebrate with family and friends that differ from the traditional template of a wedding and I embrace them all.
-From big weddings to small celebrations, whether you’re planning to wear white (or any other colour), be given away (or not), elope, design your own ceremony, or pick and choose the traditions that mean the most to you and leave out all the rest, I would love to hear about your plans and join you on your wedding day to help you remember how much fun you have.
+From big weddings to small celebrations, whether you’re planning to wear white (or any other colour), be given away (or not), elope, design your own ceremony, or pick and choose the traditions that mean the most to you and leave out all the rest, I would love to hear about your plans and join you on your wedding day to help you remember how much fun it all was.

 I also offer an alternative wedding photography and alternative wedding videography package, so if you’re after a fun, upbeat, music video style wedding film to sit alongside a full collection of photos but don’t care for having your speeches and ceremony recorded in full, then that’s something I can do!
 Simply ask about my ‘Music Video’ collection when you get in touch about your wedding day.